Shopify/hydrogen-v1/.changeset/cool-humans-grow.md

 '@shopify/hydrogen': patch
 ---

 Whenever using `fetchSync`, make sure to handle the error state.
-Though we've made changes to the error thrown by the JSON parser to also tell you that the request failed:
+Though we've made changes to the error thrown by the JSON parser to also tell you that the request was unsuccessful:

 ```ts
 function MyComponent() {